-- 3. A Content Creator shall be grouped with the Secure Node or Secure Application Actor of the ATNA profile. - 4.
+- 3. A Content Creator shall be grouped with the Secure Node or Secure Application Actor of the ATNA Profile. - 4.
 All activity initiated by the application implementing the Content Creator shall generate the appropriate audit trail messages as specified by the ATNA Profile.
 The bare minimum requirements of a Content Creator are that it be able to log creation and export of clinical content. - 5.
-A Content Creator shall use secure communications for any document exchanges, according to the specifications of the ATNA profile.
+A Content Creator shall use secure communications for any document exchanges, according to the specifications of the ATNA Profile.

-5.7.2 Content Consumer
+1315 5.7.2 Content Consumer

-- 1310 1.
-A Content Consumer shall implement the View Option or Discrete Data import option, or both. - 2.
+- 1. A Content Consumer shall implement the View Option or Discrete Data import option, or both. - 2.
 A Content Consumer that implements the Document Import or Section Import Option shall implement the View Option as well. - 3.
-A Content Consumer that implements the View option shall be able to: - Demonstrate rendering of the document for display. - Print the document. - Display the document with its original stylesheet. - Support traversal of any links contained within the document. - 4.
+A Content Consumer that implements the View option shall be able to: - Demonstrate rendering of the document for display. - Print the document. - Display the document with its original stylesheet. - Support traversal of any links contained within the linkHTML> elements in the narrative as described in PCC TF2-6.3.4.9.9. - 4.
 A Content Consumer that implements the Document Import Option shall: - Store the document. - Demonstrate the ability to access the document again from local storage. - 5.
 A Content Consumer that implements the Section Import Option shall offer a means to import one or more document sections into the patient record as free text. - 6.
 A Content Consumer that implements the Discrete Data Import Option shall offer a means to import structured data from one or more sections of the document. - 7.
 A Content Consumer Actor shall be grouped with the Time Client Actor, and shall synchronize its clock with a Time Server. - 8.
 All activity initiated by the application implementing the Content Consumer shall generate the appropriate audit trail messages as specified by the ATNA Profile.
 The bare minimum requirements of a Content Consumer are that it be able to log views or imports of clinical content. - 9.
-A Content Consumer shall log events for any views of stored clinical content. - 10.
-A Content Consumer shall use secure communications for any document exchanges, according to the specifications of the ATNA profile.
+A Content Consumer shall log events for any views of stored clinical content. - 1340 10.
+A Content Consumer shall use secure communications for any document exchanges, according to the specifications of the ATNA Profile.